 The objective is linked to DIAND's Strategic Outcome - "The Economy".
 The SPI contributes directly to DIAND Program Activity 4.2 "Community Investment".

 - the identification of economic and business opportunities;

-- organizational capacity of Aboriginal stakeholders to engage with partners on identified opportunities;
+- organizational capacity of Indigenous stakeholders to engage with partners on identified opportunities;

-- aligned federal approach to investments in Aboriginal economic development; and
+- aligned federal approach to investments in Indigenous economic development; and

 - investments and partnerships in economic and resource opportunities.